lake-wg/edhoc/draft-ietf-lake-edhoc.md

 )
 ~~~~~~~~~~~

-and where label is a registered tstr from the EDHOC-Exporter registry, context is a bstr defined by the application, and length is a uint defined by the application.
-The (label, context) pair must be unique, i.e. a (label, context) MUST NOT be used for two different pursoses, however an application can re-derive the same key several times as long as it is done in a secure way.
-For example reuse of the same (key, nonce) pair needs to be avoided in most encryption algorithms.
+where label is a registered tstr from the EDHOC Exporter Label registry ({{exporter-label}}), context is a bstr defined by the application, and length is a uint defined by the application.
+The (label, context) pair must be unique, i.e. a (label, context) MUST NOT be used for two different purposes.
+However an application can re-derive the same key several times as long as it is done in a secure way.
+For example, in most encryption algorithms the same (key, nonce) pair must not be reused.

 The transcript hash TH_4 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

 ~~~~~~~~~~~
    TH_4 = H( TH_3, CIPHERTEXT_3 )
 ~~~~~~~~~~~
 where H() is the hash function in the selected cipher suite.
-Example use of the EDHOC-Exporter is given in {{I-D.ietf-core-oscore-edhoc}}.
+Examples of use of the EDHOC-Exporter are given in {{asym-msg4-proc}} and {{I-D.ietf-core-oscore-edhoc}}.

 To provide forward secrecy in an even more efficient way than re-running EDHOC, EDHOC provides the function EDHOC-KeyUpdate.
-When EDHOC-KeyUpdate is called the old PRK_4x3m is deleted and the new PRk_4x3m is calculated as a "hash" of the old key using the Extract function as illustrated by the following pseudocode:
+When EDHOC-KeyUpdate is called the old PRK_4x3m is deleted and the new PRK_4x3m is calculated as a "hash" of the old key using the Extract function as illustrated by the following pseudocode:

 ~~~~~~~~~~~
    EDHOC-KeyUpdate( nonce ):